Honda CR-V 2012-2016: problems and fixes, fuel economy, engine, interior photos

 According to the Honda TSB 15-086, some 2012-2014 CR-V might experience judder or vibration under light acceleration.
 The fix, according to the bulletin is updating the A/T software and changing the automatic transmission fluid.

 With the 2015 facelift and new powertrain came new problems.
-In the beginning, many owners mentioned vibration when the vehicle is stopped and while driving.
+In the beginning, many owners mentioned a vibration when the vehicle is stopped and while driving.
 Read this note on the Honda US website for more information (TSB 15-046).
 Of course, by now, it looks like Honda has fixed this issue in most cars, but used car buyers should be aware.
 See these Youtube videos.

 A weak battery or corroded or loose battery terminals can cause many electrical problems, including various warning lights, lack of steering assist, resetting of the infotainment system and a no-start.
 If you suspect the battery is getting weaker, have its capacity tested or replace if it is old.